Frequently Asked Questions

 How are your trees priced?

 We measure and price every tree for sale ahead of time.
 The type of tree, height and price are clearly marked on the red tag on each tree.
-The price includes sales tax, shaking, baling and drilling (if needed).
+The “out-the-door” on the price on the tag includes sales tax, shaking, baling and drilling (if needed).
 When measuring the tree we typically measure to a few inches below the very top of the leader (where you put the tree topper).
 Each tree is graded based on its quality.
-In general, most are priced from $8-10/foot, but pricing can be slightly adjusted based on the quality of the tree.
+In general, most are priced from $8-11/foot, but pricing can be slightly adjusted based on the quality of the tree.
 Please inquire about pricing for trees over 10’ tall.

 Is the farm handicapped/stroller accessible?